 I’m an aspiring writer/author, what advice do you have for me?

 Keep writing.
-It’s the simplest answer, what seems like the simplest thing to do, yet once you get far enough in, you realize the challenge of it.
+It’s the simplest answer and what seems like the simplest thing to do, yet once you get far enough in, you realize the challenge of it.

 So, keep writing; write with a light hand but a heavy heart and you will see the best of yourself.